 ** Concessionary includes Parental leave, Career Breaks, Retired, Emeritus Retired.

-The UK Veterinary Vaccinology Network is offering travel grants worth up to £150 to early career researchers to attend this meeting.
-Application deadline is 4pm, Sunday 9 December 2018.
+The UK Veterinary Vaccinology Network is offering a second round of travel grants worth £150 to early career researchers to attend this meeting.
+These additional scholarships provide an excellent opportunity for early career researchers to learn all about the latest developments in the field of non-conventional T cells.
+The application deadline for this second round is 15:00 GMT, Thursday 3rd January 2019.
 You can find out more details and how to apply on the VVN website.

 The meeting organisers would like to thank the following sponsors for their support.